Marguerite Bervoets

-Marguerite Bervoets, born in La Louvière, (6 March 1914 - 7 August 1944) was a Belgian resistance fighter during World War II.
+Marguerite Bervoets (6 March 1914 – 7 August 1944) was a Belgian poet, teacher and member of the Belgian Resistance during World War II.
+She was arrested while carrying out resistance work and executed in Wolfenbüttel prison, in Germany.

 Biography

-Marguerite was a graduate in philosophy and literature, and a poet.
+Marguerite Bervoets was born in La Louvière.
+She was a graduate in philosophy and literature, and a poet.
 At the time of the German invasion of Belgium she was working as a teacher in Tournai.
-After the fall of Belgium to Nazi Germany, Marguerite published in the press, "La Deliverance".
-It was a resistance movement for resistance members to rise during the occupation and would transfer intelligence to the Allied Powers.
+After the fall of Belgium to Nazi Germany, Bervoets began publishing the underground resistance paper "La Deliverance".
+She helped transfer intelligence to the Allied Powers.

-On 8 August 1942 Marguerite and another resistance member, Cécile Detournay, went to the edge of Chièvres Airfield for the purpose of photographing newly installed anti-aircraft guns.
+On 8 August 1942 Bervoets and another resistance member, Cécile Detournay, went to the edge of Chièvres Airfield for the purpose of photographing newly installed anti-aircraft guns.
 They were both carrying a shopping bag and a camera, once they reached the edge of the airfield they began to take pictures.
 A few minutes later a German sentry caught them by surprise and escorted them both to an officer nearby.
 They both showed their shopping bags and claimed that they were going to a nearby farm to get some food and take pictures of the fields.
 Unfortunately the German lieutenant ordered an investigation.
-A woman, a prosecution witness, provided evidence that led to the indictment of Marguerite Bervoets and the leaders of the group to which she belonged.
-At Marguerite's house they discovered weapons.
+A woman, a prosecution witness, provided evidence that led to the indictment of Bervoets and the leaders of the group to which she belonged.
+At Bervoets's house they discovered weapons.
 She sensed her fate, and in high school she would often quote Maeterlinck, saying; "It is beautiful to when one sacrifices oneself, that sacrifice brings happiness to other men".

-After a few months of incarceration in Mons, Marguerite and Detournay were deported to Germany for their fates to be decided by the Volksgericht of Leer.
-Marguerite was sentenced to death and Detournay to 8 years forced labour.
+After a few months of incarceration in Mons, Bervoets and Detournay were deported to Germany for their fates to be decided by the Volksgericht (People's Court) of Leer.
+Bervoets' trial was held on the same day as that of resistance fighter Fernande Volral.
+Both Bervoets and Volral were sentenced to death, and Detournay to 8 years of forced labour.

-Her Farewell Letter

-Her farewell letter (often called 'moral will') was a letter written on 13 November 1941 to her friend Mme Balasse de Guide; collected in Pierre Seghers' Anthologie de la Résistance: